-A dream house isn’t just about your decor color palette and welcoming curb appeal, but about peace of mind in the place you call home.
-And we believe every homeowner should love where they live, including the millions of Americans with disabilities and 6.8 million households that struggle to navigate and use their own homes.1
+A dream house isn’t just about your decor color palette and welcoming curb appeal, but it’s about peace of mind in the place you call home.
+And every homeowner, including the millions of Americans with disabilities, should be able to love where they live.

 Federal Housing Administration’s (FHA) 203(k) Loans